praezi/rust/README.md

 - Recommended OS: Ubuntu 16.04.3 LTS

 ### System Setup
-- :warning: Building crates can be dangerous as this includes running the tests.
-Hence, it is advised to run this in a sandboxed environment.
+- :warning: Building crates can be dangerous as for some crates, this includes running the tests.
+Hence, it is advised to do it in a sandboxed environment.
 - 💻 We recommend running it on a very powerful system.
 Compiling 80k+ crates is no easy feat.